moq-wg/moq-transport/draft-ietf-moq-transport.md

 **Object Datagram Message**

 An `OBJECT_DATAGRAM` message carries a single object in a datagram.
-There is no explicit length of the payload; it is determined by the length of the datagram.

 An Object received in an `OBJECT_DATAGRAM` message has an `Object Forwarding Preference` = `Datagram`.
 To send an Object with `Object